What Are Chemical Burns?

 Chemical Burn Treatment

-Begin basic first aid.
-Call Poison Control at 1-800-222-1222 if you do not know whether the chemical is toxic.
+As soon as you or your child have contact with a dangerous chemical, begin basic first aid.
+Call Poison Control at 800-222-1222 if you do not know whether the chemical is toxic.

 Immediately call 911 if you have a severe injury, any shortness of breath, chest pain, dizziness, or other symptoms throughout your body.
 If you are aiding an injured person with these symptoms, lay the person down and immediately call 911.

-- Remove yourself or the victim from the accident area.
+- Remove yourself or the person with the burn from the accident area.

 - Remove any contaminated clothing.